jonhoo/hanabot/README.md

    number (e.g., `two`).
 The leading `clue` keyword is optional.

-In addition, use `hands` to show all players' hands, and what each player knows about their hand, `discards` to show the discard pile, and `ping` to remind the current player that it's their turn.
+In addition, use `hands` to show all players' hands, and what each player knows about their hand, `discards` to show the discard pile, `deck` to show the number of cards left in the deck, and `ping` to remind the current player that it's their turn.
 You can also terminate the current game using `quit`.

 When new cards are drawn, they appear on the right-hand side of your hand.